patauchi/rstructBio/README.md

 # rstructBio: An ShinyApp for Ecological Analysis

 `rstructBio` is an R package with a friendly Graphical User Interface (GUI) developed using shiny framework.
-The package aims to facilitate the process of ecolgoical univarite and multivariate analysis.
+The package aims to facilitate the process of ecological univarite and multivariate analysis.

 # Instalation